People who’ve always wanted a dog but can’t have one because they are allergic to them may still have some hope for canine companionship.

 A bad case of dog dandruff can easily trigger allergies in humans who are bothered by pet dander.
 To reduce allergens, bathe your dog with an oatmeal, anti-dander shampoo that your vet can recommend to you.

-For cases that could be caused by allergies, infections, or parasites, have your vet examine your pet and treat them when they determine the cause of their dandruff.
+For cases that allergies, infections, or parasites could cause, have your vet examine your pet and treat them when they determine the cause of their dandruff.

 Improve Their Diet

 Since dander can worsen due to dry skin, moisturize your canine companion’s skin with topical creams to improve it.
-Although there are creams created specifically to moisturize dog skin, you can save some money using coconut oil.
+Although creams are created specifically to moisturize dog skin, you can save some money using coconut oil.

 Another way to reduce dry skin is to feed them a healthier diet.
 Starting in puppyhood, add oils or oil supplements with Omega-3 fatty acids to their food.